Easton affair: The Easton Royal Commission

 In April 1995, Keith Wilson, a Minister and Cabinet member in November 1992, told Paul McGeough, a journalist then employed by the Sydney Morning Herald, that the Easton matter was raised at a Cabinet meeting prior to the tabling of the petition.
 Wilson had lost his seat at the 1993 state election which swept away the Lawrence Government and shortly afterwards had resigned from the ALP.
 This meant that Wilson had no loyalties to the ALP, let alone to Lawrence, when he made the revelation of the Easton matter.

 On 19 April 1995, another former Minister in the Cabinet, Pam Beggs, made a statement supportive of Wilson.
 In May 1995, Richard Court, who had succeeded Lawrence as Premier following the election of 1993, requested the creation of a Royal Commission to determine the circumstances of the tabling of the Easton petition.
 The Commissioner was Kenneth Marks QC.
 The establishment of the Commission attracted severe attacks from Lawrence's colleagues in the federal parliamentary Labor party.
-The federal Member for Perth, Stephen Smith, was particularly hostile and made public comments, before the identity of the commissioner was announced, warning that anyone undertaking the commission would regret it.
+The federal Member for Perth, Stephen Smith, was particularly hostile and made public comments, before the identity of the commissioner was announced, warning that any judge who agreed to head the inquiry should be prepared for political attack.

 On 14 November 1995, the Marks Royal Commission released a report which found that Lawrence had misled the Western Australian Parliament concerning her knowledge of and role in the tabling of the petition.
 Prime Minister Paul Keating denounced the commission as a political stunt and accused the Commissioner of bias.